AnthonySTZ/EuclideOpenGL/README.md

 You can cut node connections by holding the 'Y' key and draging on the connection.<br/>
 You can delete nodes by selecting it and press 'Delete'.<br/>

-I also added a caching system to prevent recompute every node each time you update a node, but only the ones that are necessary.
+I also added a caching system to avoid recalculating each node every time you update a node, but only the ones that are needed.

 Current working nodes: (I will add more over time)<br/>
 - **Primitive:**<br/>